Culture, Food and Traditions in Cambodia

 Cambodian cuisine is heavily influenced by the Chinese, Thai and Vietnamese cultures, hence the dishes are not entirely foreign to us.
 While Fish Amok is a national dish in Cambodia, the more common items eaten among the locals include Kako soup (also known as Samlor kako or samlor korko) a nutritious food from the Khmer culture, and fish or seafood.

-- Cambodia is a relatively reserved country, hence it is inappropriate to wear revealing clothes and show too much skin at public places, especially religious monuments.
+- Cambodia is a relatively reserved country, hence it is inappropriate to wear revealing clothes and show too much skin in public places, especially religious monuments.

 - A 14-year-old boy from Cambodia who can speak 15 languages went viral when a tourist posted a video of him online.